jaspior/jaspior/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
 I'm a phd candidate in physics by USP (University of São Paulo).
-I study Dark matter, dark photons and other stuff.
+I study Dark matter, dark photons and other stuff :).
 ![](usp.jpg)

 ## Researches: